 Honors courses are offered on the Portland and Gorham campuses.
-Residential students can choose to reside in the Honors Living-Learning Community in Hastings Hall.
-The Honors dorm floor houses a seminar classroom, lounge space, and a faculty/staff office.
+Residential students can choose to reside in the Honors Living-Learning Community in Anderson and Phillipi Halls.
+The Honors dorms include seminar classrooms, individual and small group study spaces, lounge areas, and faculty/staff offices.
 The Honors Center on the Portland campus offers seminar rooms, lounge space, student study space, and faculty/staff offices.

 Please contact the Honors office to inquire about competitive Honors scholarships awarded to continuing students for thesis work and leadership activities.
 Also ask about program flexibility for students with demanding major requirements or study abroad plans.
 For additional information, visit http://usm.maine.edu/honors